Video Content Marketing: Strategy and Examples

 • If your last article can be used as the basis of a streamlined 'Top 5' video?

 As you browse through your back-log of content, you'll come up with a bunch of clever ideas for your video editorial plans.
-If that's not enough, here are some particularly effective types of content that could bolster your marketing strategy:
+If that's not enough, here are some particularly effective types of content that could bolster your efforts:

 • Trendy content: Trends come and go, but hopping on a bandwagon often pays off.
 Riffing off viral internet trends, trendy content always goes down well with audiences and racks up top engagement.
 Jumping on trends is a great way to ensure your other content is seen to by working the algorithm to your advantage!

-• Relatable content: Know your audience like the back of your hand and this content type will come easy.
+• Relatable content: Know your audience like the back of your hand and this type comes easy.
 Tapping into their preferences, relatable content tries to engage more directly with viewers and is getting more popular amongst marketers.

 5. Choose the right distribution channels